Java Packaging & Publishing

 object bar extends JavaModule {}

-and manifest files from library jars), and merge duplicated files (for
+and manifest files from library jars), and merging duplicated files (for

 instance reference.conf